 - Cool completely on wire rack before serving.
 Cookies keep very when sealed airtight, at room temp.

-Extra dough can be frozen for up to 2 months.
+- Unbaked dough can be frozen for up to 2 months.
 Wrap completely airtight; defrost dough when ready to roll/cut.

 Did you make this?

 Leave a comment below and tag @chewoutloud on Instagram